flatironinstitute/elkcat/README.md

 # elkcat

 elkcat is a highly configurable elasticsearch query tool designed for querying log messages.
 It is similar to elktail, but does not (yet) have follow (tail -f) functionality.
-It also has a complex configuration that allows customization of which arguments can be used to query documents.
+It has a complex configuration that allows customization of which arguments can be used to query documents.

 See the [config](elkcat.yaml) file for documentation on the configuration.